 We manufacture all of our Cue Cartridges in our vertically integrated facilities in San Diego, California.
-We also produce all of our biochemistry in-house, including critical enzymes, antibodies and primers for our Cue Cartridges.
-Production of our Cue Readers is performed for us by third-party contract manufacturers and production of our Cue Wands is performed by third-party contract manufacturers.
+We also produce all of our biochemistry inhouse, including critical enzymes, antibodies and primers for our Cue Cartridges.
+Production of our Cue Readers is performed for us by third-party contract manufacturers and production of our Cue Wands is performed by both us and by third-party contract manufacturers.
 We continue to optimize our manufacturing capabilities, including our fully automated production pods.
 A production pod is a free standing, modular environmentally controlled structure containing an automated cartridge production line.
-Our performance will depend on our ability to manufacture products efficiently at the quantities required to meet customer demand and quality to meet our internal standards.